SystemsApproach/private5g/arch.rst

    network deployment.

-This overview, as illustrated in :numref:`Figure %s <fig-intent>`, is very abstract.
+This overview, as illustrated in :numref:`Figure %s <fig-intent>`, is obviously quite abstract.
 To make the discussion more concrete, we use an open source implementation, called Aether, as an example.
 Aether is a Kubernetes-based edge cloud, augmented with a 5G-based connectivity service.
 Aether is targeted at enterprises that want to take advantage of 5G connectivity in support of edge applications that require predictable, low-latency connectivity.
 In short, “Kubernetes-based” means Aether is able to host container-based services, with Kubernetes being the platform used to orchestrate the services, and “5G-based connectivity” means Aether is able to connect those services to mobile devices throughout the enterprise's physical environment.

 Aether supports this combination by implementing both the RAN and the user plane of the Mobile Core on-prem, as cloud-native workloads